Table of contents

 Summary

 There are even more tools, CMS plugins or specially dedicated services to find broken links.
 As for WordPress plugins, it’s worth using them if the option related to finding broken links is an option and not the essence of the whole plugin.
-Installing one just for this purpose can slow down your site or make it easier to hack.
+Installing one just for this purpose can slow down your site or make hacking easier.
 It is a good idea then to choose one of the SEO support plugins that has an option related to broken links in its offer.